Medical Scientist Training Program

 Students register for MSTP:8515 Medical Scientist Training Program Topics every semester.
 The course focuses on a variety of topics relevant to training as a physician-scientist.

 During the first three semesters of the program, trainees take coursework in the basic sciences fundamental to the study of medicine and complete experiences that introduce mechanisms of health and disease, and principles of clinical practice; see Doctor of Medicine in the catalog.
-This early training provides broad exposure to the language and organizing concepts that form the foundation for a career as a physician scientist.
-Trainees also begin the research component of the graduate phase of the program during this time, through summer laboratory MSTP:8511 Medical Scientist Training Program Research rotations, enrollment in MSTP:8513 Analyzing and Presenting Medical Research, research presentations by MSTP faculty and students, and a student-sponsored seminar series.
+This early training provides broad exposure to the language and organizing concepts that form the foundation for a career as a physician-scientist.
+Trainees also begin the research component of the graduate phase of the program during this time, through summer laboratory MSTP:8511 Medical Scientist Training Program Research rotations, enrollment in MSTP:8513 Sitting in the Middle: Physician Scientist 101, research presentations by MSTP faculty and students, and a student-sponsored seminar series.
 Trainees participate in Conversations in Research, in which MSTP faculty members discuss their research and career interests, and they attend MSTP Grand Rounds, a forum for patient-based discussions that emphasizes how science and medicine intersect.

 During the fourth and fifth semesters, trainees enroll in core clinical clerkships, in which they gain broad exposure to the spectrum of human disease and experience direct patient care before they enter the graduate phase of training.